ksakmann/CarND-Semantic-Segmentation/README.md

 ![sample][image3]
 ![sample][image4]

-The code performs a hapyerparameter search using 200 epochs for training.
+The code performs a hyperparameter search using 200 epochs for training each network.
 A test of the trained network on road conditions very different to the training data can be found here [project_video](./images/project_video.mp4)

 ### Setup